English Courses in England for 50+

 Overall, though, there are so many benefits for your brain, it is definitely worth learning another language.

 There are a number of English Schools offering English courses for over 50s, 40s and 30s in the UK.
 A must for any English course you attend is that they help you feel confident especially in your spoken English and not embarrassed at making mistakes.
 They must also have an understanding of the different needs of older learners, allowing more time to process information.
-For these reasons Eastbourne School of English has long been attended by many older students on our 50+ course.
+For these reasons, The English Language Centre Eastbourne has long been attended by many older students on our 50+ course.

 What’s included in a typical English course for 50+?

-Generally for a 50+ course you will want something that allows you time and space to learn English, in dedicated lessons.
+Generally, for a 50+ course, you will want something that allows you time and space to learn English, in dedicated lessons.
 You would also want some time to explore and experience the place around you.
-Eastbourne School of English has a fantastic example of how a 50+ course should be structured.
+The English Language Centre Eastbourne has a fantastic example of how a 50+ course should be structured.
 Typically courses include a full morning programme of lessons to learn English, and then a dedicated 50+ social and cultural programme in the afternoons and at the weekend with other students of a similar age.

 Sussex, where the school is located, is one of the most beautiful places in England!
 The surrounding villages seem untouched by time, still holding that quaint British charm of historic England.
 Little village shops line the narrow cobbled streets while some of the oldest churches in the UK sit among stone cottages with beautiful flower gardens and rustic vegetable patches.